Cobo3/CommandSystem/README.md

 Assemblies containing methods with the Command attribute need to be registered first.

 #### Using the Commands Builder
 Using the CommandsBuilder is the perfect solution when you need to mass generate commands.
 It uses reflection to get members from a Type and converting them into commands.
-The downside is that it only work with instance members.
+The downside is that it only works with static members.

 For a full example on how to use it, see the [BuiltInCommandsBuilder.cs](CommandSystem-Unity/BuiltInCommandsBuilder.cs) file.